MrYsLab/pymata4/README.md

 * **Set the pin mode and go!**

-* **Data change events may be associated with a callback function or each pin can be polled for its last event change.**
+* **Data change events may be associated with a callback function, or each pin can be polled for its last event change.**

-    * **Each data change event is time stamped and logged.**
+    * **Each data change event is time-stamped and logged.**

 * **Fully documented <a href="https://htmlpreview.github.com/?https://github.com/MrYsLab/pymata4/blob/master/html/pymata4/index.html" target="_blank">API</a>**